 A frequency-translated signal may contain more than one band.
 For example, in a direct RF sampling front-end, the sample rate may be chosen such that multiple passbands are intentionally aliased to fall adjacent to one another in the spectrum of the sampled signal.
 This is illustrated in Figure 5.

-Figure 5 – Intentional Aliasing of a Multiband signal to Baseband
+Figure 5 - Intentional aliasing of a multiband signal to baseband

-Figure 6Figure 6 illustrates the conceptual representation of the digitization of a signal containing multiple bands.
+Figure 6 illustrates the conceptual representation of the digitization of a signal containing multiple bands.
 The output of this process is a sampled representation of the multi-band signal referred to as a sample stream.

-Figure 6 – Illustration of Multiple Bands Present in a Stream
+Figure 6 - Illustration of multiple bands present in a stream

 A (sample) stream is defined as a discrete-time discrete-amplitude series that is the sampled representation of a combination of one or more bands.